 Is this even necessary?
 If not, don’t hesitate to simply get rid of it.
 If it’s not that important, maybe it’s a good idea to skip it.

-Writing a successful business email is relatively easy if you remember some basic rules.
+After this lesson, you should know how to write a professional email.
+The truth is that writing a successful business email is relatively easy if you remember some basic rules.
 Here’s a quick summary of what’s most important when it comes to writing your perfect business email:

 Let’s move on to the next class to learn how to start an email and which expressions to use.